shirleyobih1/path-cc.github.io/_news/2021-08-10-Science-Gateway.md

 ---
-title: OSG fuels a student-developed computing platform to advance RNA nanomachines
+title: "OSG fuels a student-developed computing platform to advance RNA nanomachines"
-date: 2021-08-10 12:00:00 -0600
+date: 2021-08-10T12:00:00+00:00
-excerpt: How undergraduates at the University of Nebraska-Lincoln developed a science gateway that enables researchers to build RNA nanomachines for therapeutic, engineering, and basic science applications.
 publish: true
+image_src: images/news/Science-Gateway-Students.jpeg
+image_alt: UNL students on graduation day.
 ---

 ***How undergraduates at the University of Nebraska-Lincoln developed a science gateway that enables researchers to build RNA nanomachines for therapeutic, engineering, and basic science applications.***